stefan-kolb/nucleus/README.md

 ```
 bin # Binary startup files and GIT__SSH env. agents
-config # Configuration files for PaaSal and its adapters
+config # Configuration files for Nucleus and its adapters
 doc # Generated YARD documentation
-lib # The PaaSal application source code
+lib # The Nucleus application source code
 lib/paasal # Gem compatible directory of the core, includes the AdapterResolver class
 lib/paasal/adapters # The adapter implementations to communicate with the vendor's platforms, grouped by API version.
 lib/paasal/core # All other functionality used throughout the application, but rather unrelated to the Grape API: http requests, authentication, errors, etc.